itisrudraa/todo-api/README.md

 A RESTful Todo API built with **FastAPI** and **PostgreSQL**.

-This project was built incrementally to understand backend development fundamentals.
-It started with in-memory storage using a Python dictionary and was later migrated to PostgreSQL using `psycopg`.
+It started with in-memory storage using a Python dictionary and was later migrated to `PostgreSQL` using `psycopg`.
+The database layer was subsequently refactored to use `SQLAlchemy` for database operations.

 ## 🛠️ Tech Stack